esrakonya/backend-service-java/README.md

 *   **Inventory Service:** Manages stock levels and ensures data integrity during concurrent updates.
 *   **Notification Service:** A separate service that listens to **Kafka** topics to process notifications.
 *   **Marketplace Common:** A shared library used by all services for common DTOs, events, and utilities.
+*   **Marketplace Common Test:** Centralized test kit providing a shared infrastructure for integration tests.

 ## Key Features & Learning Points

 ### 1. Handling Concurrency
-In the **Inventory Service**, I implemented **Pessimistic Locking** (`SELECT FOR UPDATE`) to prevent issues where multiple orders might try to deduct the same stock item simultaneously.
+In the **Inventory Service**, I implemented **Pessimistic Locking** to prevent issues where multiple orders might try to deduct the same stock item simultaneously.
 This ensures data integrity under high-load scenarios.

 ### 2. Message-Driven Communication
 I integrated **Apache Kafka** to allow services to communicate asynchronously.
 Key learnings include: